trungluu312/weather-data-pipeline/README.md

 # 🌩️ Weather Data Pipeline

-**Goal:** Provide clean, reliable hourly weather data (observations & forecasts) for any ZIP code in Berlin, ready for Machine Learning.
+**Goal:** Provide clean, reliable hourly weather data (observations & forecasts) for any ZIP code in Berlin (10xxx, 12xxx, 13xxx), ready for Machine Learning.

 ---

 ## 🚀 How to Run It
-This project is fully containerized.
-You only need Docker.
+This project is fully containerized, find it in docker Hub

 ### 1. Start from Scratch
 Initialize the database and build the environment: